Elementor Review: The Page Builder Plugin That’s Taking the Market by Storm – Is It Really That Good?

-Elementor is a drag-and-drop page builder plugin for WordPress, which means a couple of things:
+Elementor is a drag-and-drop page builder plugin for WordPress.
+This means a couple of things:

-- It doesn’t require you to possess any HTML or PHP knowledge or skills.
-Everything can be done through a handy user interface.
+- It doesn’t require any HTML/CSS/PHP/coding skills — everything can be done through a handy user-facing interface.

-- It works on the front end, meaning it shows you the outcomes of your work right away in a true ‘what-you-see-is-what-you-get’ manner.
+- It works on the front end of your website, meaning it shows you the outcomes of your work right away in a genuine ‘what-you-see-is-what-you-get’ manner.